panoptisDev/panoptis_testnet/README.md

 # panoptis_testnet
 panoptis.network testnet
-The PulseChain Testnet is up and running.
+The panoptis.network Testnet is up and running.
 This document will guide you through connecting Metamask to the network and bootstrapping a panoptis.network node of your own.

 Disclaimer: This is a Testnet, and issues may arise as the network or certain front-ends see increased load.
 The team will work diligently to address any issues as they come.